kstine93/trainings/git/git_notes.md

 Stashing is a way to store staged changes you have made (but not committed) before you move the HEAD to another branch or a previous commit.
 This is useful in case you don't want to commit yet, but you aren't willing to erase your changes when you move the HEAD without committing.

-**Note that stashed changes are available for any branch- they are branch-agnostic**.
+> Note that stashed changes are available for any branch- they are branch-agnostic.

 You can also stash multiple times - which will create a stash stack of multiple stashes that you can work with.

+> Note also that git will only force you to stash if you are switching to a previous commit in the same branch OR the branch you are switching to has diverged from the branch you are on (i.e., the commit HEAD is pointing to represents a  different state of the repo).

 ## Stashing & reviewing list
 ```